tillderoquefeuil-42-admin/docker-1/README.md

 # Remove all images from this machine
 docker image rm $(docker image ls -a -q)

-# Log in this CLI session using your Docker credentials
-docker login

 # Tag <image> for upload to registry
 docker tag <image> username/repository:tag